komali2/blog/content/posts/bootcamp-job-search.md

-In any case, you will still get arbitrary bullshit programming problems like n-queens or Roman Numerals or whatever random crap pops into an uncertified interviewer's head between the door to the meeting room and the chair at the desk, so you do need to be prepared for these.
+In any case, you will still get arbitrary bullshit programming problems like n-queens or Roman Numerals or whatever random crap pops into an uncertified interviewer's head between the door to the meeting room and the chair at the table, so you do need to be prepared for these.
 Plus, these kinds of problems do tend to help grow your engineering and problem solving mindset.

 ### How to Do a Coding Challenge